Overview๐

 conn.close()

-• Once the user makes an entry for the first time, the Company name and its m-score are saved.
+- Once the user makes an entry for the first time, the Company name and its m-score are saved.

-• When a user makes an entry for the same company, duplicate entries are deleted and updated in the database again.
+- When a user makes an entry for the same company, duplicate entries are deleted and updated in the database again.
 This is done to get rid of redundant data and make the best use of space.

-โ— Challenges
+โ Challenges

-• The first significant problem for me is to find a data source that gives me the company names for their symbols (e.g., AAPL - Apple Inc.), because it's tough for users to search for specific firms using symbols.
+The first significant problem for me is to find a data source that gives me the company names for their symbols (e.g., AAPL - Apple Inc.), because it's tough for users to search for specific firms using symbols.

-โœ… So I used a yahooquery module.
+โ So I used a yahooquery module.

-• The next I ran into was writing manual formulas to figure out the details that some companies leave out, like COGS and long-term debts.
+The next I ran into was writing manual formulas to figure out the details that some companies leave out, like COGS and long-term debts.

-• The last challenge is to add information to the database without duplicating it.
+- The last challenge is to add information to the database without duplicating it.
 I also had trouble adding the company name to the database table.

 For eg., Dr. Reddy's Laboratory Ltd. can't be stored directly since it has single quotes.
 Since it's a string, Snowflake will display it as "Dr. Reddy's Laboratory Ltd." Change Snowflake's single quote mark to a double quote "Dr. Reddy' 's Laboratory Ltd." so that the data can be added to the database

-That's pretty much it for the implementation, and my favorite part is now giving my code a GUI look with Streamlit and automation using openpyxl (works only on local system).
-Let's start with Automation.
-Using Python's openpyxl module, you can easily manipulate the excel sheets.
+That's pretty much it for the implementation, and my favorite part is now giving my code a GUI look with Streamlit

 from openpyxl import Workbook, load_workbook